JuliaPlots/Plots.jl/README.md

 Note that you do not need all underlying packages to use this.
 I use Requires.jl to perform lazy loading of the modules, so there's no initialization until you call `plotter()`.
-This has an added benefit that you can call `using Plot` and it should return quickly... no more waiting for a plotting package to load when you don't even use it.  :)
+This has an added benefit that you can call `using Plots` and it should return quickly... no more waiting for a plotting package to load when you don't even use it.  :)

 ```
-julia> tic(); using Plot; toc();
+julia> tic(); using Plots; toc();
 elapsed time: 0.356158445 seconds

 julia> tic(); using Gadfly; toc();
-WARNING: using Gadfly.Plot in module Main conflicts with an existing identifier.
+WARNING: using Gadfly.Plots in module Main conflicts with an existing identifier.
 elapsed time: 3.1334697 seconds
 ```